 Overview of the SRWC Philanthropy Program

-The Sunriver Women’s Club awards grants to support nonprofit agencies who are providing essential services to our south Deschutes County community.
-These grant awards are made possible through the fundraising efforts of the Sunriver Women’s Club and the generous support of our members and community-minded individuals and businesses.
+The Sunriver Women’s Club awards Community Grants to nonprofit agencies and public schools that provide services to the south Deschutes County community in any of the five priority areas identified below.
+These grants are made possible through the fundraising efforts of the Sunriver Women’s Club and the generous support of our members and community-minded individuals and businesses.

 Child Safety – We believe that every child should grow up in a healthy and nurturing environment free from abuse and neglect.
-However, the stresses of the pandemic have only exacerbated an already serious problem in south Deschutes County.
 Therefore, we wish to support:

-Hunger – We believe that no one should go hungry yet many of our neighbors do.
-We know that those who are hungry are also likely in need of other ancillary services.
-Best practice programs act as a hub in the community for additional support services that will provide a hand up out of poverty (i.e. - employment training, clothing, shelter, health services).
+Hunger – We believe no one should go hungry and yet many of our neighbors do.
+We know those who are hungry likely need other ancillary services.
+Best practice programs act as a hub for additional support services that will provide a hand up out of poverty (i.e. - employment training, clothing, shelter, health services).
 Therefore, we wish to support: